wp-plugins/twidger/README.txt

 === Twidger ===
-Contributors: laurentlasalle
+Contributors: laurentlasalle, marcboivin
 Tags: twitter, avatar, widget, tweet
 Requires at least: 2.7
 Tested up to: 2.9
-Stable tag: 0.3.0
+Stable tag: 0.3.1

 Display messages with associated usernames and avatars from a Twitter search through a widget.